ESA-RadLab/FullTextTagging/README.md

 and if needed the environment can be updated (the environment has to bee active) based on the changed yml file as `conda env update --file cpu-env.yml --prune`

+**OBS!** In addition for visualizations Poppler needs to be downloaded from https://github.com/oschwartz10612/poppler-windows/releases/ and the path for it's location needs to be provided in the `constants.py` file as `poppler_path`, eg  `poppler_path = r"..\Release-23.11.0-0\poppler-23.11.0\Library\bin" `

 The **GPU** environment will be created later.

 ### API keys